 For many, the question isn’t whether we believe in eating junk food, but whether we can help it.
 Our society offers indulgence as a virtue and discipline as a punishment.
-But discipline is not a punishment; it is a virtue and the key to health and happiness.
+But discipline is a virtue and the key to health and happiness.
 Without it we become lazy and unfulfilled, and our bad food choices lead to ill-health.
 With a little practice, though, we can improve our discipline, change our habits, and change our lives.

 There are a couple of different types of Paleo people out there: ones that have major health problems to overcome and ones that don’t.